wb666greene/AI-Person-Detector/README.md

 The major upgrade is using the Coral TPU and MobilenetSSD-v2_coco for the AI.
 The Movidius NCS/NCS2 are still supported, but the *.bin and *.xml files for the MobilenetSSD-v2_coco model are too large to upload to GitHub.

 The Ai is pure Python3 code and should work on any system that can run a python3 version supported by Google Coral TPU or Intel OpenVINO installers with an OpenCV version capable of decoding h264/h.265 rtsp streams.
-If you have cameras capable of delivering "full resolution" Onvif snapshots, are using USB webcams, mjpeg stream cameras (or motioneyOS), or the PiCamera module the h.264/h.265 decoding issue is moot.
+If you have cameras capable of delivering "full resolution" Onvif snapshots, are using USB webcams, mjpeg stream cameras (motion or motioneyeOS), or the PiCamera module, then the h.264/h.265 decoding issue is moot.

+Edit: 8Dec20 OpenVINO R2020.3 seems to have fixed the h.264/h.265 decoding issue, this is the last OpenVINO version to support the original Movidius NCS.
+OpenVINO R2021.1 now suppots Ubuntu 20.04, but drops support for Ubuntu 16.04, it also breaks loading of the bin and xml files I've made for the MobilenetSSD-v2_coco model.
+The TPU performance is so much better than the NCS/NCS2 in this application that I'm not moving beyond OpenVINO R2020.3 anytime soon.

 ## New!
+Support for virtual PTZ using "fisheye" cameras.
+See fisheyeTPU.py or fisheyeNCS.py, the NCS version supports multiple NCS sticks.
+Build the fisheye_window.cpp to create the virtual PTZ views.
+The build shell script uses the OpenCV version installed with OpenVINO R2020.3, explaining how to compile OpenCV applications is beyond my pay grade, StackExchange will become your new best friend.

+The virtual PTZ code is derived from here: https://github.com/daisukelab/fisheye_window You can see a short video I made flying around a still image from a fisheye camera to set the virtual PTX views: https://www.youtube.com/watch?v=UJJPmdTFQfo

+Unfortunately building the "maps" for the virtual PTZ view is terribly slow in Python, but they only need to be built once on start-up.
+With an AtomicPi fisheyeNCS.py and two NCS sticks gets ~11.1 fps for 4 virtual PTZ views from two rtsp fisheye cameras (2 virtual views per camera), a single NCS2 stick gets ~11.5 fps.
+Using fisheyeTPU.py with 8 virtual PTZ views from the same pair of fisheye cameras gets ~27.5 fps.
+My next planned update is to save the maps to a file and then load them from disk on startup.

-Windows 10 Support for Coral TPU
+## Windows 10 Support for Coral TPU
 Openvino has supported Windows 10 for a long time but for this application the Movidius NCS/NCS2 is far inferiour to the TPU.
 With the Google support for the TPU on Windows 10 check out the updated TPU.py and the Wiki instructions: https://github.com/wb666greene/AI-Person-Detector/wiki/NEW!-Windows-10-support-for-TPU

+The fisheyeTPU.py code has been tested on Windows 10, and I've managed to compile fisheye_window.cpp on Windows 10 using the "free" Visual Studio 19 to set the virtual PTZ views.
+Again explaining how to set up and use Visual Studio is way above my pay grade.
+Open an issue if you are interested, and I'll send my vc "solution" project files.
+But I have no idea if they would work for you.

 #
 ## Notes from a "virgin" setup of Raspbian Buster Pi3/4, 22JAN2020